Asian Physics Olympiad: Differences between APhO and IPhO

 APhO has 8 students in each delegation, while IPhO has 5.

 The award system

 In 2001, the IPhO International Board accepted a new system of awarding the prizes.
-The new system, designed by Cyril Isenberg and Dr. Gunter Lind was based on relative number of contestants for each type of award, instead of the score boundaries defined by percentage of the best contestant's score.
+The new system, designed by Cyril Isenberg and Dr. Gunter Lind was based on a relative number of contestants for each type of award, instead of the score boundaries defined by percentage of the best contestant's score.